yeutterg/LaunchDarkly-Snowflake-Chatbot/README.md

 #### 5. Troubleshooting Common Issues

-**"Unknown function CHATBOT_RESPONSE" Error:**
-- This error occurs if Snowflake Cortex is not available in your account or region
-- **Solution**: This is expected and won't affect the chatbot functionality
-- The chatbot will automatically use demo mode or alternative LLM services
-- You can safely ignore this error and continue with the setup

-**Cortex Availability:**
-- Snowflake Cortex is available in select regions and account types
-- If not available, the chatbot will fall back to demo mode with mock responses
-- For production use, consider using external LLM services (OpenAI, Anthropic, etc.)
+- **AI function returns fallback message**: If Snowflake AI/Cortex isn’t available to your account/role, `CHATBOT_RESPONSE` will return a fallback string.
+This is expected and the app can use demo mode or external LLMs.
+- **Insufficient privileges**: If you see errors creating the database/schema/tables/functions, rerun with an admin role (e.g., `ACCOUNTADMIN`) or a role that has `CREATE DATABASE`, `CREATE SCHEMA`, `CREATE TABLE`, and `CREATE FUNCTION`, plus `USAGE` on the selected warehouse.
+- **Indexes**: Snowflake doesn’t support user-defined indexes.
+The setup uses Snowflake’s automatic micro-partitioning; no index creation is required.

 For more details, see the [Snowflake Worksheets documentation](https://docs.snowflake.com/en/user-guide/ui-worksheets).